-You can now set up PureVPN using the OpenVPN protocol on your Linux via command line.
+You can now manually set up the OpenVPN command line in Linux through PureVPN.
 Check out the following steps to learn how you can do it in a few minutes.

 Note: The following tutorial works for Linux based OS’ alone, including Mint, Ubuntu, Debian.